ATTIC-TOURS/rag/README.md

 # Thesis Paper

-To generate the formatted thesis document, run the following command from the root of the project:
+To generate the formatted thesis document, run the following command from the location below:

 📁 **Location:** `docs/thesis_paper/`